 1992 – Product Activation – Patented by Ric Richardson of Sydney’s northern beaches initially to allow digital distribution of his own software.
 Now the process is used by the majority of software publishers in the world.

-1992 – Wi-Fi – A method developed by CSIRO researchers used to “unsmear” radio waves that echo off indoor surfaces was patented.
-This method has caused Wi-Fi to be attributed as an Australian invention, although the Wi-Fi trademark, under which most products are sold, is under the ownership of the Wi-Fi Alliance based in Austin, Texas.
+1992 – Wi-Fi – A method developed by CSIRO researchers used to “smear” radio waves that echo off indoor surfaces was patented.
+This method has caused WiFi to be attributed to an Australian invention, although the Wi-Fi trademark, under which most products are sold, is under the ownership of the Wi-Fi Alliance based in Austin, Texas.

 1993 – Underwater PC – The world’s first underwater computer with a five-button hand-held keypad was developed by Bruce Macdonald at the Australian Institute of Marine Science.

 1993 – Frazier lens – The Frazier lens is a special camera lens designed by Australian photographer Jim Frazier.
 The Frazier lens provides a massive depth of field, allowing the foreground and background of an image to be in focus.
 Frazier’s lenses have been widely used in Hollywood and wildlife cinematography.

 1995 – EXELGRAM – The world’s most sophisticated optical anti-counterfeiting technology was developed by the CSIRO.

 1995 – Gene silencing – A CSIRO team led by Dr. Peter Waterhouse discovered that double-stranded RNA was the trigger for RNA interference (RNAi) or gene silencing.